 …so you’ll need to remember to pick up whatever else you need before you start your installation, along with an amp wiring kit.
 I recommend picking up a good quality but great-priced 8 gauge wire kit like this one I found at Amazon.

 It’s a lot less hassle to be prepared, and you sure don’t want to end up paying too much or having to run out for supplies while in the middle of your install work!

-You may have noticed that the signal-to-ratio ratio specified is lower than typical amplifiers.
+You may have noticed that the signal-to-ratio ratio specified at 1W is lower than typical amplifiers.
 As I mentioned earlier, that’s an inherent design trait of Class D amps, but in practice with good speakers and the amp being sent a good signal level, it’s not really an issue.

-I’m still pleased with the sound quality and wouldn’t recommend it if I didn’t feel you would too.
+I’m still pleased with the sound quality and wouldn’t recommend it if I didn’t feel you would be too.

 Also note that the EQ boos is +12dB, in case you weren’t aware.
 That’s a very noticeable amount of bass increase.